francisyzy/HFG2022/README.md

 NEXT_PUBLIC_FIREBASE_PROJECT_ID
 NEXT_PUBLIC_MEASUREMENT_ID

-# For Firebase admin initialization
-FIREBASE_AUTH_EMULATOR_HOST
-FIRESTORE_EMULATOR_HOST

 FIREBASE_DATABASE_URL
 FIREBASE_PRIVATE_KEY
 FIREBASE_CLIENT_EMAIL
 ```

 The private key (`FIREBASE_PRIVATE_KEY`) and client email (`FIREBASE_CLIENT_EMAIL`) can be found on the [service accounts settings page](https://console.firebase.google.com/project/hfg2022-3afc2/settings/serviceaccounts/adminsdk) on Firebase.

-`FIREBASE_AUTH_EMULATOR_HOST` should be `localhost:9099` on development. `FIRESTORE_EMULATOR_HOST` should be `localhost:8080`.
-Ensure that properly set, otherwise `firestoreAdminFirestore` will edit data on the production Firestore database and make you think everything is failing silently!

 `NEXT_PUBLIC_XX` Keys can be found from https://firebase.google.com/docs/web/setup